-Atrazine is the most commonly used herbicide in the United States: Approximately 60 million to 80 million pounds of it are used across the country each year.
-It is also the most common contaminant of ground, surface and drinking water.
+Atrazine is one of the most commonly used herbicides in the United States: Approximately 80 million pounds of it are used across the country each year.
+It's a common contaminant of ground, surface and drinking water.
 It’s so dangerous to both people and wildlife that it has been banned by the European Union.

-Numerous studies have provided overwhelming evidence linking atrazine to significant human and wildlife health concerns.
-The chemical has been linked to an increased risk of prostate cancer and decreased sperm count in men, as well as a higher risk of breast cancer in women.
+Numerous studies have provided overwhelming evidence linking atrazine to significant health concerns including increased risk of prostate cancer and decreased sperm count in men, and a higher risk of breast cancer in women.

 The Center’s Pesticides Reduction Campaign aims to secure programmatic changes in the pesticide registration process and to stop toxic pesticides from contaminating fish and wildlife habitats.
 One of the main targets of our campaign has been atrazine because of its widespread and grave impacts on wildlife and people.

 In 2005 we forced the EPA to address atrazine and other pesticides that have polluted Austin’s Barton Springs and harmed the endangered Barton Springs Salamander.
 The next year we achieved a legal victory that resulted in significant interim restrictions on use of 66 pesticides, including atrazine, throughout California that harmed California red-legged frogs.
-(These frogs had declined by more than 90 percent and disappeared from 70 percent of their former range — largely due to pesticides.)
 In 2009 the Center won another major victory that required the EPA to formally evaluate the harmful effects of 74 pesticides on 11 endangered and threatened species in the San Francisco Bay Area, and impose interim restrictions on use of these pesticides in and near endangered species habitats.
 We also notified EPA of the hazards of pesticides, including atrazine, on the polar bear.
+In 2010, Center litigation led the EPA to finally announce a nationwide ban on one of the most toxic endocrine disruptors: endosulfan.
 In 2011, along with Pesticide Action Network North America, we filed the most comprehensive legal action ever brought under the Endangered Species Act to protect imperiled species from pesticides.

 We’ve also worked to gain protection under state and federal endangered species laws for wildlife that is particularly threatened by atrazine.
 We filed a scientific petition to list 404 Southeast aquatic, riparian and wetland species as threatened or endangered in 2010.
 In 2012 we made the biggest-ever move to protect amphibians and reptiles in the United States, filing a mega-petition requesting Endangered Species Action protection for 53 amphibians and reptiles in 45 states.
 The Center has also sought protection for individual species harmed by atrazine, including Townsend’s big-eared bats and boreal toads.